mfaux/swolo/README.md

 - **Frictionless task setup** — Start tasks from anywhere, even while taking notes, to keep your workflow smooth.
 - **Label all the things** — Tag your tasks and notes for easy searching and organization.
 - **Full data control** — Export your data at anytime.

-## Architecture

-Powered by Next.js, Electron, and TipTap.

 ## Contributing